Queen's Park and Maida Vale

 Queen's Park and Maida Vale is a constituency in Greater London represented in the House of Commons of the UK Parliament.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.

 The Member of Parliament (MP) elected in 2024 is Georgia Gould of the Labour Party, with 52.5% of the vote.
-She defeated six other candidates, with second place taken by the Green Party on 13.6%, ahead of the Conservative Party, who had generally come second in the predecessor constituencies.
+She defeated six candidates, with second place taken by the Green Party on 13.6%, ahead of the Conservative Party, who had generally come second in the predecessor constituencies.